getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/contexts.md

 ## Browser Context

-Carries information about the browser or user agent for web-related errors.
+Browser context carries information about the browser or user agent for web-related errors.
-This can either be the browser this event ocurred in, or the user agent of a web request that triggered the event.
+This can either be the browser this event occurred in or the user agent of a web request that triggered the event.

 Attributes: